theme-next/theme-next.org/source/docs/theme-settings/index.md

 ### Fonts Customization

-To solve the unstable of {% exturl Google Fonts API https://www.google.com/fonts %} in some countries, NexT supports setting fonts.
+To solve the unstable of [Google Fonts API](https://www.google.com/fonts) in some countries, NexT supports setting fonts.
 By using this feature you can assign URL of fonts library.
 And NexT gives you 5 specific font settings, they are:

 * Global Font: Font used in the whole site.
 * Title Font: Font used by titles in articles (H1, H2, H3, H4, H5, H6).